 From there you hike steeply up through the forest until you emerge at the bonfire site:

-(Daimonjiyama is also located along the route of the Kyoto Isshu Trail; if you walk the Isshu Trail section from Keage to Mt Hiei you can detour north at trail board 45 to the bonfire site, and then descend via the Daimonjiyama hike described above to the Silver Temple & Philosopher’s Path to pick up the Isshu Trail again)
+If you’re going to do this I strongly recommend getting the Isshu Trail map, see here.
+Also if you’re walking the other way along the Kyoto Isshu Trail Higashiyama section (from Keage to Mt Hiei) you can detour north at trail board 45 to the summit of Daimonjiyama and then descend via the bonfire site to the Silver Temple & Philosopher’s Path (where you can pick up the Isshu Trail again).